Teaching English in the UAE

 Regardless of school type, most contracts will be 2-3 years in length and will come with additional benefits such as accommodation, flights to the country as well as flights home for holidays, health insurance, annual bonuses, and bonuses for contract completion.
 With these wages, benefits, and contracts, you often find teachers working for a couple of years in exotic South East Asia, and then a moving to earn some big bucks in the UAE.

-Destinations in the UAE
+Where to teach in the UAE

 With some countries, it can be hard to choose which of the many locations to live in.
 However, with the UAE you won’t have that problem.